 Your website is basically one big piece of content.
 It’s your way to communicate relevant—and hopefully, well written (we’ll get to that part a little later)—information about your practice and your expertise.
-Ohio-based digital marketing and strategy firm Advia Internet suggests organizing your content by:
+Organize your web content by:

 Make it Navigable

 When developing your website, it’s important to consider how your users will move around your site.
-“Without navigation and ease of accessibility, a web[site] is just a pretty page,” writes Advia.
-“Navigation acts as a map, directing visitors through the site based on their interests.”
+Your navigation acts as a map that guides visitors through your site based on their interests.

 Start by ensuring that your most important content (like a call to action) is above the fold (i.e., the part of a page you can see without needing to scroll).